jafar-jabr/guarded-authentication-bundle/Resources/doc/index.md

 Prerequisites
 -------------

-This bundle requires php 7+, Symfony 3.4+ and OpenSSL library.
+This bundle requires php 7+, Symfony 3.4+ and OpenSSL library, but starting from v4.0.0 it requires php 8+, Symfony 6+ and OpenSSL library.

 Installation
 ------------